“I just can’t WIN with you!”

-In a world struggling to define manhood, we look to God who became a man as the ultimate example.
+In a world struggling to defined manhood, we look to God who became a man as the ultimate example.

 I once stole a painting from church.